modxorg/Docs/en/extras/ajaxupload/index.md

 ## Requirements

-- MODX Revolution 2.2.x or later
+- MODX Revolution 2.8 or later
-- PHP5.2 or later
+- PHP 7.2 or later

 ## History & Info